 Launching a Crypto Project – Preliminary Steps

-Before understanding the difference between pre-sales and fair launches, we need to take one step back.
-The preference of one strategy over the other may depend on how a team conceived a new project.
+Before understanding the difference between pre-sales and fair launches, we must take a step back.
+The preference for one strategy over the other may depend on how a team conceived a new project.

 In this sense, we must understand the preliminary steps in creating a new cryptocurrency.
 In simple terms, a team will need to complete the following milestones:

-- Concept design: Each crypto project should have a good design at its core.
+- Concept design: Each crypto project should have a good design.
 In this phase, talented teams must state their vision and mission for the project.

 - Ecosystem design: A new promising cryptocurrency will need a comprehensive ecosystem to survive.
-In other words, investors expect projects to have several interconnected products that enhance the user experience.
-For example, a new DEX may choose to integrate a launchpad and an NFT marketplace in its ecosystem.
+In other words, investors expect projects to have several related products that enhance the user experience.
+For example, a new DEX may integrate a launchpad and an NFT marketplace into its ecosystem.

 - Selecting a blockchain: Each token runs on a blockchain, and the team must dedicate enough time to choose the targeted system.
 Developers may work on realizing a proprietary blockchain or edit the code of an open-source chain.
 However, the most popular choice is launching a token on an existing blockchain, an option that reduces the project’s complexity.

 - Allocate tokens: All teams need to define the supply and allocation of their token.
 At this point, teams generally require the help of external advisors to find the optimal token allocation.
 A good token allocation needs balance, where the interests of the investors, team, and users do not collide.